amio/measurement-protocol/README.md

 ### Core

-To send measurement to Google Analytics, all you need is:
+To send measurement data to Google Analytics, all you need is:

 ```js
 measure(trackId)  // create a measurement instance